K

 Annual child income limit

-If your child (e.g., a student) earns an income higher than the legally set limit within a year through a student contract, scholarship, or other work, the child may lose the status of a dependent member for that entire stated year!
-The parent then loses the right to the tax relief and will have to return the difference in tax they did not pay by using that relief during the year to the competent authority in their annual tax return.
+If your child (e.g., a student) earns an income higher than the legally set limit within a year through a student contract or other work, the child may lose the status of a dependent member for that entire year!
+The parent then loses the right to the tax relief and will have to return the difference in tax they did not pay by using that relief during the year.

 Smart sharing of tax relief between parents